 Hill was born in Tacoma, Washington, in 1948, and mastered guitar at a young age.
 He joined the Navy during the Vietnam War, and upon returning home he got into traditional music and competed in flatpicking contests.
 In 1976, Hill released the aforementioned album, From a Northern Family.
 He worked full-time at a sawmill during the day and performed with rock and blues groups at night.
 He also accompanied the respected Texas fiddler Benny Thomasson, and in the ’90s formed the internationally known Gypsy-jazz group Pearl Django.
 All accounts I found describe Hill as quiet, humble, and kind.
 After a difficult battle with cancer, he died in 2005, at the age of 56.

 From a Northern Family is a fantastic record, filled with excellent guitar work.
 It was recorded live in a living room, with each track captured in just one or two takes.
-The album is on YouTube, and I urge all readers to give it a listen.
-Hill recorded “Sally Ann” (which starts at 19:13 on the YouTube video) as a duet with Marx on clawhammer banjo, and the unison lines between the two instruments form an unconventionally perfect pairing.
+Hill recorded “Sally Ann” as a duet with Marx on clawhammer banjo, and the unison lines between the two instruments form an unconventionally perfect pairing.

 Hill plays this arrangement in the key of G major using open-G tuning (D G D G B D), with a capo at the third fret.
 My guess is that he used the capo—which transposes the key to Bb—to add some crispness in an otherwise somewhat jangly-sounding tuning.
 While open tunings are typically reserved for slide and fingerstyle players, they can work really well for fiddle tunes, and this version of the traditional number “Sally Ann” serves as a great example.
 Key to mastering it is to focus on open-string drones and first-position chord voicings, letting notes ring and bleed as much as possible, and to never lose sight of the melody.
 See the accompanying video lesson for tips on the arrangement and specific ideas on getting comfortable in this tuning.